-The chair will be back next month and the acting chair will update him on the proceedings of the meeting.
+Ken will be back next month and Bryce will update him on the proceedings of the meeting.

-Comments on the previous minutes were called for - the minutes were approved by the group.
+Bryce asked for comments on the previous minutes - these were approved by the group.

-The chair asked for comments on the abbreviated minutes that have been prepared for the MfE website for the meetings on 18 & 19 October and 29 November 2018.
+Bryce asked for comments on the abbreviated minutes that have been prepared for the MfE website for the meetings on 18 & 19 October and 29 November 2018.
 These have been prepared in accordance with the instruction from the group in the first meeting that the publicly available minutes will be high level and not attribute names to the discussion.
 These are in addition to the fuller meeting records which are prepared for the group members' reference.